Monica Bellucci: Appearance

 In The Times, Pearce called Bellucci "arguably the world's most beautiful actress", saying she has the propensity to specialise in playing "[u]gly scenes", which is exemplified by the rape scene in Irréversible (2002).
 In 2005, Salisbury wrote in The Guardian Bellucci represents an "international object of desire" and said: "[i]n person, as on screen, Bellucci radiates a rare, otherworldly beauty".
 Based on Bellucci's projected image and her work for Cartier, Kommersant described her as the "type of diva whose fame depends little on her roles".
 Bellucci's physical characteristics have led her inclusion in lists of all-time beauties and sex symbols compiled by magazines such as Esquire Japan and Men's Health in the US and Australia.

 Federico Roberto Antonelli, director of the Italian Cultural Institute in China, said: "everyone dreams of Malènas Monica Bellucci".
 In 2021, Vogue France ranked Bellucci fourth in its list of the "most beautiful Italian actresses of all time".
 Media consider Bellucci an Italian sex symbol.
 Rolling Stone Italy included Bellucci in its list of "10 greatest sex symbols of the 1990s".
 She takes a "peaceful" attitude towards ageing and mainly believes in pasta, wine, and a little pilates for her "beauty regime", and is not addicted to exercise and dieting.
 In 2023, Bellucci said having been "objectified" during her film career did not bother her and that she was aware she had made the most of her body for specific roles.
 Elisabeth Vincentelli wrote for The New York Times in 2023 that Bellucci has achieved a "reputation as a symbol of European glamour and sophistication" that is "firmly established".
 In an interview with The Hollywood Reporter India, Tamil director Lokesh Kanagaraj revealed that both he and music composer Anirudh Ravichander are huge fans of Bellucci.
-Initially, they decided to create a song inspired by her, which led to the track being named "Monica" and was featured on the soundtrack to the 2025 Tamil film Coolie.
+Initially, they decided to create a song inspired by her, which led to the Pooja Hegde-starrer track being named "Monica" and being featured on the soundtrack to the 2025 Tamil film Coolie.